Last updated on: 20/12/2021

 Keep up to date with all the latest news from Which? on the coronavirus outbreak.

-According to the government’s latest advice for the current national lockdown, workers are still allowed to go to work if working from home is not an option.
+According to the government’s latest advice for the current Plan B measures, workers have been told to work from home if they can.

 The government has produced a separate detailed guide for people who carry out work in other people’s homes which sets out how to work safely.
-This was updated on 21 December 2020.
-This includes social distancing wherever possible, wearing a face covering, not sharing tools, using a fixed-pairing system for people that have to work in close proximity with each other and washing hands regularly.
+This was updated on 15 December 2021.
+This includes social distancing wherever possible, wearing a face covering, not sharing tools, using a fixed-pairing system for people who have to work in close proximity with each other and washing hands regularly.

 You shouldn’t work in people’s homes if they have coronavirus, unless they need urgent or essential repairs or maintenance, for example if the home has no hot water.

 Consider whether you can use technology to replace any parts of your service.
 For example, Stoake Ltd, a Which?
-Trusted Trader which supplies and fits stoves, told us they’re now providing quotes to homeowners using FaceTime and Google Hangouts.
+Trusted Trader that supplies and fits stoves, told us it’s now providing quotes to homeowners using FaceTime and Google Hangouts.

-In Wales, work in other people's homes can continue as long as it is managed in a safe way.
-Workers should take steps such as ensuring a distance of at least two meters is maintained wherever possible, reducing loud noises that require people to shout over them, increasing environmental cleanliness and ensuring no one with COVID-19 type symptoms are present on the premises.
+In Wales, workers should take steps such as ensuring a distance is maintained wherever possible, reducing loud noises that require people to shout over them, increasing environmental cleanliness and ensuring no one with COVID-19-type symptoms are present on the premises.
 Further guidance has been published online, and is periodically updated.

-Under the current rules in Northern Ireland, tradespeople, workers and builders can continue to carry out repairs, installations and deliveries in other people's houses unless their businesses have been specifically required to close.
+Under the current rules in Northern Ireland, tradespeople, workers and builders can continue to carry out repairs, installations and deliveries in other people's houses.

 Can your business premises stay open?